 At the centre of our world is power.
-A term referring the capacity to influence others to materialise your will.
+A term referring to the capacity to influence others to materialise your will.
 As different desires stand in contrast to one another, struggles are a staple of human history.
-Leading our species to rely on governance – the architecture for power – norms, rules, protocols and institutions we use to make and enforce decisions, despite differences.
+Leading our species to rely on governance – the architecture for power – that is, the norms, rules, protocols and institutions we use to make and enforce decisions, despite differences.
 In the best case, enabling societies perceived as just and prosperous.

 FOGA’s role is that of a communicative link, between people with ideas and those well-positioned to advocate, prototype and implement them.
 FOGA, on one end, provides ideators with what they need: communication services, ways to package their innovations and give them reach.
-On the other end, FOGA offers upskilling packages of ideas to actors within the institutions of today.
-This includes orientating talks, workshops and advisory capacity.
+On the other end, FOGA offers upskilling ideas packages of ideas to actors within the institutions of today.
+This includes orientating talks, workshops and advisory services.

 Lastly, FOGA conducts original research in particularly promising or neglected areas where foresight and governance intersect.

 The principle is simple: if you want to round up a thousand nails – or in this case, an array of insightful ideas – rather than picking them up one by one, it’s easier to use a magnet.
 FOGA is designed to be that magnet.

 FOGA offers bespoke educational experiences, tailored to fit the needs of the specific organisation, conference or individual we work with.
 You can find a selection below, providing an overview of topics covered by FOGA's work.

 Beyond a focus on emerging governance tools, FOGA highlights those already established.
 We place this emphasis on general power literacy as we recognise that a prerequisite for improving something is fully appreciating what is already in place, and why it exists.

 A selection of these talks and workshops are: